justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 }
 ```

-> Finally, all we need to do to complete our processing logic is call our `_getCommerceShippingOptions` helper method, and handle any possible errors that may have occurred.
+> Finally, we complete our processing logic by calling our `_getCommerceShippingOptions` helper method, and handling any possible errors that may have occurred.

-We will also need to add the language keys for our engine's name and description.
+Lastly, define the language keys for our engine's name and description.
 Add the keys and their values to a [Language.properties](./liferay-j6x8.zip/j6x8-impl/src/main/resources/content/Language.properties) file within our module:

 ```
 discounted-rate=Discounted Rate